eProsima/Integration-Service-docs/docs/api_reference/core/api_is_core.rst

 Integration Service Core
 ------------------------

-This section presents the API provided by *Integration Service* :code:`is-core` library.
+This section presents the API provided by the *Integration Service* :code:`is-core` library.

 .. toctree::
    :maxdepth: 1